wschreyer/PENTrack/README.md

 You can modify the simulation on four different levels:

 1. Modify the /in/* configuration files and use the implemented particles, sources, spectra, etc. (more info in the corresponding *.in files)
-2. Modify the code in main.c and combine TParticle-, TGeometry-, TField-, TSource-classes etc. into your own simulation (you can generate a Doxygen documentation)
+2. Modify the code in main.c and combine TParticle-, TGeometry-, TField-, TSource-classes etc. into your own simulation (you can generate a Doxygen documentation by typing `doxygen doxygen.config`)
 3. Implement your own particles by inheriting from the TParticle class and fill the Reflect-, Absorb- and Decay-Routines with the corresponding physics
 4. Make low level changes to the existing classes